NadaKamel03/NetworkManagement/README.md

 Devices:
 Webcam
 Description: This VLAN carries video traffic from the security camera.
 Isolating security footage enhances network security and potentially improves video stream quality.

-Inter-VLAN Communication:
+# Inter-VLAN Communication:

-While each VLAN functions as a separate broadcast domain, communication between VLANs can be achieved through a Layer 3 device like the Mikrotik 960 router.
+While each VLAN functions as a separate broadcast domain, communication between VLANs can be achieved through the switch and the Mikrotik 960.
 This allows, for example, IP phones in VLAN 1 to communicate with workstations in VLAN 2 through properly configured routing rules.

-Benefits of VLAN Implementation:
+# Benefits of VLAN Implementation:

 Improved Security: Separating traffic types minimizes the attack surface and potential for unauthorized access across the network.
 Enhanced Performance: Isolating traffic reduces network congestion, leading to smoother performance for voice calls, data transfer, and video streaming.